zopefoundation/Zope/inst/WinBuilders/README.txt

 Inno "custom dialog" mechanism has changed in an incompatible way)

 'svn switch' to, or check out, the Zope tag for which an installer is to be built.
-You want a native Windows checkout here, so that the text files have Windows-appropriate line ends.

-Within a Zope checkout, parent directory of this package is inst.
+Within a Zope checkout, the parent directory of this package is inst.
 Make a "tmp" directory, inst/tmp.
 Place the necessary pre-requisites in the tmp directory.
-At the time of this writing, this includes:
+At the time of this writing, these are:

   - Python-2.4.2.tgz
-  - pywin32-205.win32-py2.3.exe (extracts binaries and sources)
+  - pywin32-205.win32-py2.4.exe
-  - Zope.tgz
+  - Zope-2.9.0.tgz

 As time marches on, these version numbers will obviously change.
 See/edit mk/python.mk and mk/zope.mk for the exact versions required.

+You also need to install the same Windows Python that Zope will repackage.
+There doesn't appear to be a sane way to extract binaries (.exe, .pyd, .dll, .lib) from an .msi installer, and building Python from source is a long & messy process on Windows.
+So python.mk just copies them from an installed Python instead.
+Cautions:

+- If you didn't accept the Python's installer's default directory, or if you did but it's on a different drive, you'll need to change WIN_PYINSTALLEDDIR in python.mk.

+- The main Python DLL must live in WIN_PYINSTALLEDDIR too.
+Depending on how you installed Python, that may be sitting in some Windows system directory instead; if so, make a copy in the root of your Python installation.

 Building